milangroshev/digital-twin-scalability/README.md

 # Digital Twin Scalability Dataset
 Dataset from a Digital Twin comprising a Niryo One robot manipulator

+ - Micro dataset: new robot instance is added every 60 seconds (dataset available [here](./digital-twin-service/ros-master/)).
+ - Small dataset: new robot instance is added every 300 seconds (dataset available [here](./digital-twin-service/ros-master/)).
+ - Big dataset:   new robot instance is added every 3600 seconds (dataset available [here](./digital-twin-service/ros-master/)).
+   - labeled version is available of the big dataset that is used to train Random Forest classifier. (dataset available [here](./digital-twin-service/ros-master/)).

 ## Citations
 If you find this dataset useful in your research, we would appreciate citations to the following papers: